Visyond/website-hugo/site/content/features/sensitivity.md

 ---
 title: Sensitivity
 topTitle: >-
-  Instantly Understand The Relationship Between Input And Output Variables In A Spreadsheet
+  Instantly Understand the Relationship Between Input and Output Variables in a Spreadsheet
 topSubTitle: >-
   Sensitivity analysis is a great way to better understand relationships between